Magnushhoie/bash_search/README.md

 Bash fuzzy search commands:
 - fif (Find In Folder): Search all files in ANY folder for keywords, open in vim
-- fh (Find History): search bash history
+- fh (Find BASH History): search bash history
 - fda (Find Directory All): Search for folders in current directory (infinite depth) and interactively change directory
 - fcd (Fancy Change Directory): Interactive cd
 - fkill (Find Kill): Search for all processes, kill selected one
+- fman (Find Manual): Search bash manual

 Specific applications:
 - fpdf (Find PDF): Search any text in any pdf in folder, infinite depth